anna-ssi/anna-ssi.github.io/content/authors/anna/_index.md

   # - name: hakhverd@ualberta.ca

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include agents that learn continually in complex environments - like the world we live in.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.